ShenaniganDApp/docs/docs/contribution.md

 The first step is joining the [Discord](http://www.she.energy/join).

-In our discord is we communicate ideas, hold discussions, and make friends so introduce yourself, onboard your addresses in [#onboarding](https://discord.gg/pmTCTJw), and then read on.
+In our discord is we communicate ideas, hold discussions, and make friends so [introduce](https://discord.gg/3N6YRD4) yourself first and then read on.

 We love hearing comments and feedback so please, feel free to share.
 We promise to be nice and give respectful and honest opinions only.